SolWayward/Bannerlord.GameMaster/README.md

 **Multi-word Parameters:** Use single quotes to use arguments with spaces ex: `'Multi word argument'`

+**Multiple Commands:** Use semicolons to separate multiple commands to run commands one after the other. (useful for copying and pasting commands you use often)

 ## Available Commands

 ### Hero Commands